Irreducible momentum-space spin structure of Weyl semimetals and its signatures in Friedel oscillations

-At the poles, the spin structures of the Weyl points are inverted for both models \textit{a} and \textit{b}.
-Hence, we expect the Friedel oscillations along the $\tilde{r}_z$ axis to behave in the same way for models \textit{a} and \textit{b}.
-As depicted in Fig.~\ref{fig_7}(b), the induced charge density for model \textit{b} along the $\tilde{r}_z$ axis shows the same crossover as for model \textit{a}, where the induced charge density corresponds to the one for isolated Weyl points for small $\tilde{r}_z$ and to Eq.~\eqref{eq:ind_char_dens_inter_parallel} for large $\tilde{r}_z$, see also Fig.~\ref{fig_5}(a) for comparison.
+At the poles, the spin structures of the Weyl points are inverted for both models $a$ and $b$.
+Hence, we expect the Friedel oscillations along the $\tilde{r}_z$ axis to behave in the same way for models $a$ and $b$.
+As depicted in Fig.~\ref{fig_7}(b), the induced charge density for model $b$ along the $\tilde{r}_z$ axis shows the same crossover as for model $a$, where the induced charge density corresponds to the one for isolated Weyl points for small $\tilde{r}_z$ and to Eq.~\eqref{eq:ind_char_dens_inter_parallel} for large $\tilde{r}_z$ [see also Fig.~\ref{fig_5}(a) for comparison].